abhaypatil87/kitaabghar/README.md

 ## Technology Stack

-The application has been booted off of **Create React App** so needless to say, React is a driving force behind this web application.
+The application has been booted off of **Create React App** so needless to say, React is the driving force behind this web application.
 Apart from that, I have made use of almost all the supportive tech-stacks that help React what it is, a really good JavaScript library.

 1. Typescript
 2. React-Redux